govau/service-manual/content/creating-user-centred-content/understanding-diversity/include-diverse-users.md

 ### [2] Engage with specialists

 You don’t need to work alone.
-Diversity specialists can help with creating inclusive content.
+Diversity and inclusivity specialists can help with creating inclusive content.

-When doing user research, engage with trusted intermediaries.
+When doing user research, you can engage with trusted intermediaries.
 For example, these may include multicultural service officers in your agency.
 They can help you:

 - address inclusivity considerations
 - ensure your research questions are appropriate